 Today you can purchase teapots of all shapes and sizes, and you can choose from a wide variety of colors.

 Iwachu teapots vs kettles

 Today, IWACHU has become so popular in European retail stores that it has become a synonym for ironware.
 Two of the most popular products are cast iron teapot and kettles.
-Iwachu sells both cast-iron kettles but what is the difference between the two?
+Iwachu sells both cast-iron kettles and teapots but what is the difference between the two?
 Read on to find out.
-However, here’s an in-depth article on the differences if you want to learn more.
+Or, here’s an in-depth article on the differences if you want to learn more.

 Iwachu cast-iron kettles

 Iwachu makes beautiful Tetsubins or cast iron tea kettles.
 These are handmade by their in-house artisans.
 Tetsubins are used to boil water for tea and are not coated inside, making them more susceptible to rust.
 However, a method of oxidization reduces the chance of rusting.
 They are traditionally used over open flames.
 However, today you can use a tetsubin on multiple heat sources.